frnsys/nomadic/readme.md

 Commands:
-  browse               Browse through notes via a web browser. clean                Removes unreferenced resource folders from a... convert              Convert an HTML note into a Markdown note and... count                Get the number of notes. export_presentation  Export a note as a portable presentation.
+  browse               Browse through notes via a web browser. clean                Removes unreferenced asset folders from a... convert              Convert an HTML note into a Markdown note and... count                Get the number of notes. export_presentation  Export a note as a portable presentation.